Visit the Baths of Caracalla

-Among the best preserved ancient Roman constructions are the Baths of Caracalla or Terme di Caracalla.
-Unlike many other similar places found in other parts of the world, those in Rome were a very complete social complex.
+Among the best preserved constructions of ancient Rome are the Baths of Caracalla or Terme di Caracalla.
+Unlike many similar sites found in other parts of the world, those in Rome were a very complete social complex.

 Although they were not the only baths in the city in ancient times, they were the most luxurious.
 Today it is possible to enter them, see their different areas and imagine the splendor they had while they were in operation.
 If you spend about a week in Rome, don't hesitate: a visit is a must.
 What can you see and do in this amazing place?
 I'll tell you below!

-With the first activity I'm talking about, you feel like an ancient Roman who goes to the Baths for his personal hygiene routine.
-Augmented Reality glasses are available on site, if you put them on, you see how the building begins to reconstruct itself in front of your eyes.
+With the first activity I tell you about, you feel like an ancient Roman going to the Baths for your personal hygiene routine.
+Augmented Reality glasses are available on site, if you put them on, you see how the building starts to reconstruct itself in front of your eyes.

 Those who participated in the design of the Baths had the objective that these were samples of how wonderful Roman architecture could be.
-Therefore, it had the following characteristics in its construction and decoration:
+For this reason, it had the following characteristics in its construction and decoration:

 - Walls covered with marble.